yingkaisha/keras-unet-collection/README.md

 ----------

-` keras_unet_collection.backbones` contains functions that build the backone of Unet variants for model customization, evaluation, and debugging.
+` keras_unet_collection.backbones` contains functions that build the backone of Unet variants for model customization and debugging.

 | ` keras_unet_collection.backbones` | Notes |
 |:-----------------------------------|:------|